trec-health-misinfo/trec-health-misinfo.github.io/index.md

 **CLARIFICATION 2020-08-4:** For document identifiers (e.g., \<urn:uuid:49ecaf74-b1aa-4563-83a0-c81cece0e284\>) you should return only the part after the "urn:uuid:" without angle brackets (i.e., 49ecaf74-b1aa-4563-83a0-c81cece0e284).

 **UPDATE 2020-08-4:** WET format text extracts of the corpus are now [available](https://ir.nist.gov/trec-hmi/) so that you don't have to do the extraction yourself.
 You should use the active TREC participants password to access them.

-**UPDATE 2021-03-15: If you have not already registered for the task you should follow the instructions [here](https://groups.google.com/g/common-crawl/c/hsb90GHq6to/m/SSVocyq8AAAJ) to extract the corpus from scratch.**
+**UPDATE 2021-03-15: If you have not already registered for the TREC Health Misinformation 2020 track then you should follow the instructions [here](https://groups.google.com/g/common-crawl/c/hsb90GHq6to/m/SSVocyq8AAAJ) to extract the Misinformation 2020 track corpus from scratch.**

 ## Track Overview
 Misinformation represents a key problem when using search engines to guide any decision-making task: Are users able to discern authoritative from unreliable information and correct from incorrect information?
 This problem is further exacerbated when the search occurs within uncontrolled data collections, such as the web, where information can be unreliable, misleading, highly technical, and can lead to unfounded escalations.
 Information from search-engine results can significantly influence decisions, and research shows that increasing the amount of incorrect information about a topic presented in a Search Engine Result Page (SERP) can impel users to make incorrect decisions.